jlparkI/AntPack/docs/humanization_tutorial.rst

 a smaller improvement in humanness.

 Kabat-defined CDRs are excluded from humanization.
-If you want to exclude additional key positions, you can do this by passing a list of IMGT-numbered positions you would like to be excluded from consideration.
+If you want to exclude your own set of key positions instead, you can do this by passing a list of IMGT-numbered positions you would like to be excluded from consideration.